Construction managers ensure that a building project is completed to specification, safely and within an agreed timeframe and budget

 Becoming chartered with a relevant body is strongly encouraged and will improve your career prospects.
 CIOB offers a Professional Development Programme (PDP) for graduates who want to work towards chartered status.
 This usually takes between two and three years to complete and involves building up a portfolio of work to show that you meet certain criteria.
 When you complete the programme, you'll become a fully chartered member (MCIOB).

-Depending on the course you've studied and the nature of your employer you may become chartered with an alternative body, such as the Royal Institution of Chartered Surveyors (RICS), Institution of Structural Engineers (IStrucE) or the Institution of Civil Engineers (ICE).
+Depending on the course you've studied and the nature of your employer you may become chartered with an alternative body, such as the Royal Institution of Chartered Surveyors (RICS), the Institution of Structural Engineers (IStrucE) or the Institution of Civil Engineers (ICE).

 Career prospects

 Most graduate training schemes last around two years, and on completion you'll usually be given more responsibility and a broader range of work to manage.
 After this, progression depends on the size and nature of your employer.
-Broadly speaking, you can progress by increasing your level of responsibility and expertise within a single field, such as housebuilding, or by broadening your experience on projects of a different nature or size.
-Construction managers of large, complex projects typically have a minimum of ten years' experience.
-Assistant construction managers, or employees with a similar job title, may oversee a particular area or component of a project.
+Broadly speaking, you can progress by increasing your level of responsibility and expertise within a single field, such as housebuilding, or by broadening your experience through working on projects of a different nature or size.

 With substantial experience as a construction manager, you could progress to become a project manager, contracts manager or a senior manager/department head.
-With additional training you could move into specialist fields such as building inspection or health and safety.
+With additional training, you could move into specialist fields such as building inspection or health and safety.

 How would you rate this page?